Lyl0519/My-MATLAB-piano/README.md

 Then you can run play_mix.m to play the music!

+(Variables: 'T_normal', 'tune' and 'sound_name' depend on your scores)

-(remember to reset the variables: 'T_normal', 'tune' and 'sound_name', in play_mix.m if you want to play different music!)
+So reset them properly if you want to play different musics or songs.

-Recommanded pace:
+Recommanded T_nor:

-Greatest art  80
+Greatest works of art  80

+Jasmine 80

 Rainbow 100